Description

 iperf3: interrupt - the server has terminated.

-When FortiGate is acting as IPerf client, as shown above, and connecting to actual Iperf server, it would send the packets to gather the upload and download speed.
+When FortiGate is acting as an IPerf client (as shown above) and connecting to an actual iPerf server, it sends the packets to gather the upload and download speed.

-In order to test the actual throughput and setup the upload and download speed baseline, an external server and client is required to test the throughput with FortiGate in between.
+To test the actual throughput and set up the upload and download speed baseline, an external server and client are required to test the throughput with FortiGate in between.

-Moreover, in a dual wan scenario, FortiGate always sends the traffic via best route and its outgoing interface in routing table.
+Moreover, in a dual WAN scenario, FortiGate always sends the traffic through the best route and its outgoing interface in the routing table.

 Possible options of the iPerf3 client supported on the FortiGate can be observed via this command:

-Note that the iPerf/iPerf3 servers are external services and not operated or endorsed Fortinet.
+The iPerf/iPerf3 servers are external services and are not operated or endorsed by Fortinet.